3 Easy Ways To Vectorize An Image In Illustrator

 Step 8: Adjust the Tracing Options

 If the preview doesn’t quite match your desired result, tweak the settings.
-Select Advanced and a dropdown with more options appear.
+Select Advanced and a dropdown with more options appears.
 Use sliders like “Number of Colors,” “Paths,” “Corners,” and “Noise Slider” for different results.

 Step 9: Execute the Tracing